shantanughorai/shantanughoraikore.github.io/README.md

 6. Click the first link in TC 4 and validate if table of contents is present

 # Setup
 The framework is developed using pytest.
-In order to runt he tests install the following:
+In order to run the tests please install the following:
 1. Python 3.6
 2. Pytest (one can use the follwing command to install pytest: pip install pytest)